East Side of the Park

 Elysian Reservoir

-Was decommissioned permanently in 2016.
+Once a lake with boats and recreation for the public, over time this reservoir was closed to the public, and then decommissioned permanently in 2016.
 The synthetic floating mat covering it today is to comply with EPA guidelines protecting from microbes and sunlight-induced reactions.

 Point Grandview